-The fellows are also encouraged to attend additional anesthesiology-related meetings.
-Financial support is available if presenting original work.
+The fellows are also encouraged to attend additional anesthesiology-related meetings with available financial support.

 The fellow will meet with Dr. Lennox and Dr. Dolman every 3-4 months and the subspecialty program director at least once a month to review the progress being made during his or her fellowship.